weaveworks/weave-gitops/doc/adr/0007-api-service.md

 Forwarding from [::1]:63701 -> 8283
 ```

-The path to access `wego-api` will be `127.0.0.1:63701`
+The path to access `wego-api` will be `http://127.0.0.1:63701`.
+UI will be accessed by using this base path.

-This process of exposing `wego-api` will be executed for each command that is executed from CLI.
-With the exception of the `wego ui run` command that will keep `wego-api` exposure execution in the background for the duration of that command session, so that the UI can access the resource.
+Initially the only command using `wego-api` will be `wego ui run` which will run the port-forward command in the background, keep it running and open the browser using that same local address, as the UI web server lives in `wego-api`.

+By using this command there is security issue we need to solve.
+The issue is that `wego-api` could be accessed by any other program on the local machine.
+To fix this issue there will be an extra authorization layer that will be addressed in another ADR.

 ### Automate the build of docker images from the `wego-api`.